 Table 3.
-Types of Green Bonds35
+Types of Green Bonds36

-Туре Debt Recourse Green "Use of Standard recourse-to-the-issuer debt obligation linked to issuer's lending and Proceeds" Bond investment operations for eligible projects.
-Green "Use of Non-recourse-to-the-issuer debt obligation in which credit exposure of the bond is to Proceeds" Revenue the pledged cash flows of the revenue streams.
-Use of proceeds of bond can be related Bond or unrelated to the project cash flows.
+Type Debt Recourse Green "Use of Standard recourse-to-the-issuer debt obligation linked to issuer's lending and Proceeds" Bond investment operations for eligible projects.
+Green "Use of Non-recourse-to-the-issuer debt obligation in which credit exposure of the bond is Proceeds" Revenue to the pledged cash flows of the revenue streams.
+Use of proceeds of bond can Bond be related or unrelated to the project cash flows.
 Green Project Bond Project bond for single or multiple green project(s) for which investor has direct exposure to the risk of the project with or without potential recourse to the issuer.
-Green Securitized Bond collateralized by one or more specific projects, including covered bonds, ABS, Bond and other structures.
+Green Securitized Bond collateralized by one or more specific projects, including covered bonds, Bond ABS, and other structures.
 First source or repayment is generally cash flows of the assets.
 This type of bond covers asset-backed securitizations of rooftop solar PV and/or energy efficiency assets, for example.

 Environmentally responsible investments are becoming more widely pursued every year.
 Green bonds attract a diverse investor base as investors seek the environmental attributes of the bonds.
 However, as with any emerging financial product there are also inherent risks.
-One of the most recognized risks associated with green bonds is that of 'greenwashing' when environmental claims are made irresponsibly or without supporting evidence.
-The Green Bond Principles (GBP) and Climate Bond Standards (CBS) have been set up largely as a means to mitigate against greenwashing by providing guidelines for what constitutes a 'green bond' and a standardized means to evaluate the bonds against these guidelines.
+One of the most recognized risks associated with green bonds is that of "greenwashing," when environmental